 M for message: Once the idea is decided, it has to be clothed in the language of the receiver in the form of message.
-To frame the message, the sender to has know the level of knowledge and needs of the audience.
-Then, message can be framed in
+To frame the message, the sender to has known the level of knowledge and needs of the audience.
+Then, message can be framed in terms of potential benefits of the idea to the audience.